kronflux/Quorra/README.md

-THIS PROJECT IS CURRENTLY ON HIATUS, AS IT WAS DESIGNED FOR A SPECIFIC ENVIRONMENT WHICH I CURRENTLY NO LONGER HAVE ACCESS TO.
-I WILL EVENTUALLY CONTINUE THIS PROJECT, BUT FOR NOW IT IS FAIRLY USELESS.
-FEEL FREE TO USE SNIPPETS OF THE CODE, JUST REMEMBER TO GIVE CREDIT WHERE CREDIT IS DUE.

 # Quorra
-A script designed to automate computer setups
+A script designed to automate new computer setups

 This script is intended to remove OEM junk software that comes with new computers.
 It is also intended to assist in malware/junkware removals and tune-ups.